Roberts Island, Nova Scotia

-Roberts Island is a community located in the Yarmouth Municipal District of Yarmouth County in Nova Scotia, Canada.
+Roberts Island is a community in the Canadian province of Nova Scotia, located in the Yarmouth Municipal District of Yarmouth County.

 History

 The island was called Île La Tour by Acadians, after Charles de Saint-Étienne de la Tour who had a trading post in this area.
 A settlement on the island prior to the Acadian Expulsion was also known as "Ouikmakagan".

 The island is said to be the birthplace of the American dish pasta primavera.
 In 1975, New York restaurateur Sirio Maccioni, then owner of the French restaurant Le Cirque, was visiting an estate on Roberts Island known as Shangri-La.
 The estate was owned by Italian Baron Carlo Amato and his American wife, Lorraine Manville, who hosted several high profile visitors at Shangri-La, including Italian actresses Gina Lollobrigida and Sophia Loren.
 The 600-acre estate featured a 270-acre mansion, wild boar hunting, a hedge maze, a domed pool and multiple guest homes.